sebasmonia/sqlcmdline/README.md

 ```

 Using a `?` in a query will prompt for parameters.
-This is not as useful inline, although escaping is handy, but great for custom command (more on this
+This is not as useful inline, although escaping is handy, but great for custom commands (more on this
 later):

 ```